morleym/furtive-handbook/docs/format-single-elim.md

 * Due to deterministic nature of bracket, it's easy to chart out the 'predicted' matchups throughout the day
   * Higher seeds will generally beat lower seeds.
 You can follow top seeds as a default story
   * Disruptions to this, aka 'upsets', are good stories themselves
-* Matches start with large predicted skill gaps, and close with small predicted skill gaps
+* Matches *start* with larger predicted skill gaps, and *end* with smaller predicted skill gaps
+  * In early rounds, there are still some matchups where the middle seeds are close together. *These* are your best bets for close matches to follow.
 * Every match is impactful
   * The winner moves on, and the loser goes home
 * There is a risk of key competitors going home 'early'

 #### Scheduling

 * Flexible length of day.
-You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round
+You can pick one match per round to broadcast, or you can 'hold' matches to broadcast multiple per round